-13.9.1.
-So-called 'honour-based' abuse (HBA) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing.
+14.9.1.
+So-called 'honour-based' abuse (HBA) encompasses incidents or crimes which havebeen committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing.
 Abuse committed in the context of preserving "honour" often involves a wider network of family or community pressure and can include multiple perpetrators.
 It is important to be aware of this dynamic and additional risk factors when deciding what form of safeguarding action to take.
 All forms of HBA are abuse (regardless of the motivation) and should be handled and escalated as such.
-Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a child being at risk of HBA, or already having suffered HBA.
+Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a child or young person being at risk of HBA, or already having suffered HBA.

-13.10.
+14.10.
 Female Genital Mutilation (FGM)

-- 13.10.1.
-FGM comprises all non- medical procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
-It is illegal in the UK and a form of child abuse with long-lasting harmful consequences. - 13.10.2.
-All procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs for non-medical reasons -WHO - 13.10.3.
+- 14.10.1.
+FGM comprises all non- medical procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs for non-medical reasons.
+It is illegal in the UK and a form of child abuse with long-lasting harmful consequences. - 14.10.2.
 Each school recognises that whilst there is not necessarily an intention to harm a girl through FGM, the practice has serious short and long- term medical and psychological implications.
-We are committed to work with families, partner agencies to promote understanding and safeguard pupils who may be at risk of this practice.

-- 13.10.4.
-We aim to work sensitively with community groups where this may be a cultural belief and practice, however we will act to safeguard and promote our pupils welfare where required and will fulfil our duties under the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015).
-This places a statutory duty upon teachers to personally report to the police cases where they discover that an act of FGM appears to have been carried out on a girl under 18.
-This can be done with support from the Designated Safeguarding Lead. - 13.10.5.
-Where it is suspected that a girl is at risk of FGM being undertaken then child protection procedures must be followed. - 13.10.6.
-Further information can be found in: - 13.10.6.1.
-Multi-agency statutory guidance on female genital mutilation and - 13.10.6.2.
-Mandatory reporting of female genital mutilation procedural information
+We are committed to work with families, partner agencies to promote understanding and safeguard children and young people who may be at risk of this practice. - 14.10.3.
+We aim to work sensitively with community groups where this may be a cultural belief and practice, however we will act to safeguard and promote our young people welfare where required and will fulfil our duties under the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015).
+This places a statutory duty upon teachers to personally report to the police cases wherethey discover that an act of FGM appears to have been carried out on a girl under 18.
+This can be done with support from the Designated Safeguarding Lead. - 14.10.4.
+Where it is suspected that a girl is at risk of FGM being undertaken then childprotection procedures must be followed. - 14.10.5.
+Further information can be found in:

-13.11.
+14.10.5.1.
+Multi-agency statutory guidance on female genital mutilation and

+14.10.5.2.
+Mandatory reporting of female genital mutilation - procedural information

+14.11.
 Forced Marriage

-13.11.1.
-WHAT IS THE DIFFERENCE BETWEEN AN ARRANGED AND FORCED
+14.11.1.
+WHAT IS THE DIFFERENCE BETWEEN AN ARRANGED AND FORCED MARRIAGE?

-MARRIAGE?